Panhala Fort: Under the Kolhapur kings

-When Chatrapati Shivaji Maharaj died, Sambhaji Raje was able to convince the garrison at Panhala to join him in overthrowing his stepbrother Rajaram Raje thus becoming the Chhatrapati (king) of the Maratha Empire.
+When Shivaji died, Sambhaji was able to convince the garrison at Panhala to join him in overthrowing his stepbrother Rajaram I thus becoming the Chhatrapati (king) of the Maratha Empire.
 In 1689, when Sambhaji was imprisoned by Aurangzeb's general Mukkarab Khan at Sangameshwar, the Mughals came to possess the fort.
 However, it was re-captured in 1692 by Kashi Ranganath Sarpotdar under the guidance of Parshuram Pant Pratinidhi a Maratha garrison commander of the fort of Vishalgad.
 In 1701 Panhala finally surrendered to Aurangzeb, who came for it in person.
 On 28 April 1692 the Mughal Emperor famously received the English ambassador Sir William Norris at Panhala fort.
 Norris spent "300 pounds in fruitless negotiation" with Aurangzeb but the details of what was being discussed were not disclosed.
 Within a few months the fort was retaken by the Maratha forces under Ramchandra Pant Amatya.

 In 1693, Aurangzeb attacked it again.
 This led to another long siege in which Rajaram escaped disguised as a beggar to Gingee Fort, leaving his 14-year-old wife Tarabai Ranisaheb in Panhala.
-As Aurangzeb pursued Rajaram Raje, Tarabai Ranisaheb would stay at Panhala for almost five years before meeting her husband again.
+As Aurangzeb pursued Rajaram, Tarabai Ranisaheb would stay at Panhala for almost five years before meeting her husband again.
 During this formative period of her life, Tarabai Ranisaheb looked after the administration of the fort, resolved disputes, and gained the respect of the people.
 The time she spent at Panhala provided her with experience in courtly matters and the support of her officers, which would influence later events.
-Rajaram Raje did send reinforcements from Gingee, and Panhala came into Maratha's hands in October 1693.
+Rajaram did send reinforcements from Gingee, and Panhala came into Maratha's hands in October 1693.